andrewrebora/carbontoolkit/README.md

 To uninstall it, run 'bash uninstall.sh'

 # UPCOMING FEATURES
-About twenty Metasploit modules to further gather information and scan for vulnerabilities.
+Ten to twenty Metasploit modules to further gather information and scan for vulnerabilities.
 Output of each tool in a single folder for easy review.
 Addition of new tools.

 # DISCLAIMER